 If tight hamstrings are causing back pain, there are several things that you can do to relieve the discomfort and improve your flexibility.
 Here are some tips:

-• Proper desk posture
+- Proper desk posture

 Sitting upright can be difficult.
-One fellow medical practitioner, Dr. Shaoib Muhammad, who writes for Snugl has an excellent post on proper desk posture over on their blog.
+One fellow medical practitioner, Dr. Shaoib Muhammad, who writes for Snugl has an excellent post on proper desk posture over on their blog. - Stretching

 Regular stretching exercises can help to loosen tight hamstrings and improve flexibility.
-Some of the best stretches for tight hamstrings include forward folds, standing hamstrings stretches, and seated hamstring stretches.
+Some of the best stretches for tight hamstrings include forward folds, standing hamstrings stretches, and seated hamstring stretches. - Yoga

 Practicing yoga can help to improve flexibility and reduce tightness in the hamstrings.
-I can share from experience that certain yoga poses, such as downward-facing dog and seated forward bend, can be particularly effective.
+I can share from experience that certain yoga poses, such as downward-facing dog and seated forward bend, can be particularly effective. - Foam rolling

-Using a foam roller to massage and stretch the hamstrings can also help reduce tightness and improve flexibility.
+Using a foam roller to massage and stretch the hamstrings can also help reduce tightness and improve flexibility. - Massage therapy

 Massage therapy has proven to be beneficial in relieving tightness and boosting circulation in the hamstrings.
-This in turn can reduce pain and stiffness in the lower back.
+This in turn can reduce pain and stiffness in the lower back. - Dietary changes

 Diet rich in macro and micro nutrients has anti-inflammatory and antioxidants properties.
 This includes fruits, vegetables, whole grains, and lean proteins.
-Not only does this help the muscles to grow properly but also reduce inflammation in the body, which can play a pivotal role in preventing back pain related to hamstrings.
+Not only does this help the muscles to grow properly but also reduce inflammation in the body, which can play a pivotal role in preventing back pain related to hamstrings. - Exercise

 Studies have proved that regular exercise can assist in improving flexibility and strengthen the muscles of the legs and back.
 This can lessen the risk of developing tight hamstrings and back pain.
 Just don’t overdo it as this can make the problem worse.